 Be that kind friend to yourself.
-We are so overly critical of ourselves that we completely ignore our competencies and focus obsessively on our inadequacies.
+Don’t be so overly critical of yourselves that you completely ignore your competencies and focus obsessively on your inadequacies.

 Change that approach towards self.
 Be a friend to YOURSELF – the friend who appreciates, the friend who gives hope, the friend who inspires to do better, the friend who helps to stay focused and achieve your goals.

 Your mind is truly listening to everything you say.
 According to behavioral psychologists, ”It takes as many as 20 positive statements about yourself to counteract even one negative personal statement.”

 Every individual’s head-talk varies greatly, some self-talk in full sentences; others think only in single words while for some visualizing the end victorious moment boosts their confidence.
 While in theory these feel simple, you need to consciously train your mind to self-talk focusing on positive thoughts and images to boost your confidence.

 Choose the 5 positive things about yourself and draw energy from that, making it your positive-mantra.
 Maybe set them as periodic notification on your calendar or print them and frame it in your space.

 Change your pep-talk to yourself from “I’ll try” to “I CAN”